Lice Capades

 "Lice Capades" is the third episode of the eleventh season of the American animated television series South Park.
 The 156th episode of the series overall, it first aired on Comedy Central in the United States on March 21, 2007.
-In the episode, all the students at South Park Elementary are checked for head lice and, to his horror, Clyde discovers that he has lice.
-He tries to hide it from his classmates, knowing they will make fun of (if not torture) him.
+In the episode, Clyde discovers that he has head lice and tries to hide it from his classmates, knowing they will make fun of him.
 The episode was written and directed by series co-creator Trey Parker.

 Plot

-Mrs. Garrison announces to the class that, due to another school having a head lice problem, every student must now be checked.
+Mrs. Garrison announces to the class that every student must be checked for head lice.
 During the check, Clyde is informed that he has head lice, much to his horror.
-The nurse gives him a note and he goes to the doctor, who prescribes Clyde a special lice shampoo to deal with the problem, but Clyde remains shocked and embarrassed by the situation and lies about it, knowing the other kids are going to bully and pick on him.
-Meanwhile, from on top of Clyde's head, the lice are living peacefully in a village until one of them, Travis, witnesses the nurse parting Clyde's hair and sees her as a gigantic eye in the sky staring down at him.
-Travis tells the other lice the "world" has become aware of them and is angry, that they need to move away, but he is ridiculed by everyone.
-That night, Clyde washes his hair with the shampoo, killing most of the lice.
-Travis' wife Kelly is killed, but Travis, their baby Hope and a handful of other lice, including the villainous Vice President, Greg, survive.
+The nurse gives him a note and he goes to the doctor, who prescribes Clyde a lice shampoo, but Clyde lies about the situation, knowing the other kids will bully him.
+Meanwhile, from on top of Clyde's head, the lice are living peacefully in a village until one of them, Travis, witnesses the nurse parting Clyde's hair and sees her as a gigantic eye.
+Travis tells the other lice the "world" has become aware of them and is angry, that they need to move away, but he is ridiculed.
+That night, Clyde washes his hair with the shampoo and dries it off with the hair dryer, killing most of the lice.
+Travis's wife Kelly is killed, but Travis, their unborn baby Hope, and a handful of other lice, including the villainous vice president, Greg, survive.

-The next day in class, the kids ask Mrs. Garrison if somebody did have lice.
-Mrs. Garrison tells the children that someone had lice but refuses to reveal who because of a policy in school.
-The kids begin to suspect each other- Cartman due to his penchant to blame everyone else, Kyle due his penchant for wanting to blame Cartman, Stan after he tries to defuse the situation, and Kenny even though he didn't do anything- and plot to discover who had the lice in order to both evade and humiliate them.
-Cartman eventually devises a test to tell who had head lice (a parody of the blood test in the 1982 horror film The Thing), something even Kyle points out and calls Cartman out on.
-Cartman rigs it to frame Kenny, who he assumes must have lice because Kenny is poor and therefore has bad hygiene as, according to Cartman, only poor people get lice.
-Kenny flees the room, and Clyde is somewhat relieved.
+The next day in class, Mrs. Garrison tells the children that someone had lice but refuses to reveal who.
+The kids suspect each other and plot to discover who had the lice to avoid and humiliate them.
+Cartman devises a test to tell who has head lice (a parody of the blood test in the 1982 horror film The Thing), and rigs it to frame Kenny, who flees.